aboland/DublinRTPI/README.md

 Real-time Passenger Information for Dublin city’s public transport.

-Code to retrieve real time information about Dublin Bus and Dart services.
+Code to retrieve real time information about Dublin Bus, Luad, and Dart services.
 Allows the aggregation of multiple bus stops.
-**No Luas info currently.**

 -----